Facebook on Fire Review – A Scam or Can You Make $3,475 Per Day With It? [Update]

 FB on Fire or FBonFire is one of the newer systems that claim you can make big money with the social media giant Facebook by doing the usual stuff like sharing, liking, and posting.

-In the sales video, he claims to have overheard Mark Zuckerburg and Bill Gates talking about a ‘secret loophole’ on their platform when they were at a restaurant in a meeting, and he was waiting tables back then.
+The owner, Joseph Magnum, claims he found the biggest money-making gem since the internet was first introduced in 1997.
+In the sales video, he claims to have overheard Mark Zuckerberg and Bill Gates talking about a ‘secret loophole’ on their platform when they were at a restaurant in a meeting, and he was waiting tables back then.

 So he slipped on his mobile phone and recorded their conversation when they had their meeting.
 Soon after, he recovered his phone and uncovered the ‘money-making loophole’ that allows people to make $250- $1000s per day online.